-- 17. When possible, all organisms must be identified by the scientific binomen. - 18.
-Mathematical equations should be clearly presented so that they can be interpreted properly. - 19.
-Obscure primes, symbols, and dots must be brought to the attention of the printer.
+- 13. Footnotes in the text should be numbered consecutively.
+Footnotes to the title or authors of the article are marked by asterisks and placed on the title page. - 14.
+When possible, all organisms must be identified by the scientific binomen. - 15.
+Mathematical equations should be clearly presented so that they can be interpreted properly. - 16.
+Obscure primes, symbols, and dots must be brought to the attention of the editors.
 Distinguish very clearly number 1 and letter l.
-Use fractional exponents instead of root signs and the solidus (/) for fractions wherever their use will save vertical space. - 20.
-All equations must be numbered sequentially in Arabic numerals in parentheses on the right-hand side of the equations. - 21.
-The authors should follow internationally accepted abbreviations, symbols, units, etc., especially those adopted by the Council of Science Editors (CSE) Scientific Style and Format, 8th Edition, 2014. - 22.
-Less common abbreviations may be printed as footnotes. - 23.
-Short communications must be guided by the following points: - Short communications are reports of limited data or important findings that warrant publication before the completion of the study; - Short communications are reports of significant new data arising from problems with narrow, well defined limits before broader studies are completed; and results have not been published in print elsewhere, except as partial communications or posters in conference proceedings; - Short communications should not be divided into conventional sections like Introduction, Methodology, etc. but should be provided with keywords, full names and addresses of all authors, current addresses, email addresses, and contact person to whom queries and proofs should be sent;
+Use fractional exponents instead of root signs and the solidus (/) for fractions wherever their use will save vertical space. - 17.
+All equations must be numbered sequentially in Arabic numerals in parentheses on the right-hand side of the equations. - 18.
+The authors should follow internationally accepted abbreviations, symbols, units, etc., especially those adopted by the Council of Science Editors (CSE) Scientific Style and Format, 8th Edition, 2014. - 19.
+Less common abbreviations may be printed as footnotes. - 20.
+Short communications must be guided by the following points: - short communications are reports of limited data or important findings that warrant publication before the completion of the study; - short communications are reports of significant new data arising from problems with narrow, well defined limits before broader studies are completed; and results have not been published in print elsewhere, except as partial communications or posters in conference proceedings; - short communications should not be divided into conventional sections like Introduction, Methodology, etc. but should be provided with keywords, full names and addresses of all authors, current addresses, email addresses, and contact person to whom queries and proofs should be sent; - abstracts will be required on submission, not as part of the Short Communication but for potential reviewers; - author must also submit a layman's abstract of not more than 200 words;

-- Abstracts will be required on submission but not to be part of the Short Communication but for potential reviewers; - Author must also submit a Layman's Abstract of not more than 200 words; - Short communications are 3 to 4 print pages (about 6 to 10 manuscript pages) in length with simple layout, a maximum of two tables and two figures, and a small number of citations; - Authors should make it clear that their work is to be treated as Short Communication. - 24.
-Authors should submit their typeset manuscripts as an email attachment to <science.updiliman@up.edu.ph>.
-Submissions should be addressed to:
+- short communications are 3 to 4 print pages (about 6 to 10 manuscript pages) in length with simple layout, a maximum of two tables and two figures, and a small number of citations; - authors should make it clear that their work is to be treated as Short Communication. - 21.
+Questions regarding submissions should be sent to <science.updiliman@up.edu.ph>.